Jump to content

 Partially Supports

 When we use colors for interactive elements such as correct/wrong answers for questions, we also provide labels for screen readers as an alternative.
 Our color schemes aim to provide a good overall contrast ratio in all occasions.
+Interactive elements are visually and screenreader accessible using focus highlights and state changes while interacting.
 Besides it is up to the author to ensure that externally created media is also accessible for learners with color blindness.

 Not Applicable